ValaxyTechnologies/valaxy-courses/Readme.md

 # Valaxy Technologies Courses

-### Thanks for showing interest to enroll our course.
+### Thanks for showing interest to enroll our courses.

-At this moment *``Valaxy Technologies is not conducting any online classes``*.
+At this moment *``Valaxy Technologies is not conducting any Live interactive trainings``*.
 We are more focused on Self faced videos and workshops.

-All details are getting updated in this page. so do checkout here for updated If you want to get instance notification then follow us on
+We update all our course details in this page.
+So do checkout here for latest info.
+If you want to get instant notification about our updates, then follow us on

 [Facebook](https://www.facebook.com/ValaxyTechnologies/)
 [LinkedIn](https://www.linkedin.com/in/valaxytechnologies/)